Dendim0n/UIImageView-FaceDetection/README.md

            true  -> Only Mark Face with NO CUTTING false -> Only Cut Face with NO MARKING
+           _If the picture has more than one faces, it will MARK ALL the faces or CUT the BIGGEST face_

 2.inset: the space between face and edges.
 For example: